A Burger Episode

 So it was like, now you can clearly tell it's not matching up.
 It's like, now we got to paint the whole ceiling.

-this uh this park on the right this little like kids park jungle gym kind of thing yeah this is the first one they built in mueller when they very first built mueller back when there wasn't much here and so this is like 2007 2008 probably and this is the park i used to take millie to all the time because it was empty and so I just got super nostalgic because I spent a lot of Millie's childhood.
+And so this is like 2007 2008 probably and this is the park i used to take millie to all the time because it was empty and so i just got super nostalgic because i spent a lot of millie's childhood we're on the

-We're on the back side of all like the
+we're on the back side of all like the uh

-and so we're on the back side of all that just kind of walking through this park and everything uh because i got my cable from best by now uh but we were talking about they've redone the park since this bill was here what didn't look like this it's been a few years yeah we talked about spinning buns and it used to be capriotti sandwich yeah and then you guys were talking about that shopping center and like other stuff there no like
+yeah and so we're on the back side of all that just kind of walking through this park and everything uh because i got my cable from best by now uh but we were talking about they've redone the park since building was here it didn't look like this it's it's been a few years yeah we talked about spinning buns, and it used to be caprioti sandwich.

-yeah a lot of people get killed in Austin these days.
 Yeah.
+A lot of people get killed in Austin these days.

 Yeah.
 I think it's just